African Americans earn top honors for Pulitzer Prize in Fiction, Drama and Poetry categories - North Dallas Gazette

 The 2017 Pulitzer Prize winners were announced on April 10.
 In journalism in this age of so-called fake news, The New York Times and the Washington Post took several of the top honors.
-But in what is perhaps one of the most diverse years for the Letters, Drama and Music section top honors were awarded to two African Americans – Colson Whitehead for The Underground Railroad (see NDG’s review here), Sweat by Lynn Nottage and for poetry Tyehimba Jess
+But in what is perhaps one of the most diverse years for the Letters, Drama and Music section top honors were awarded to two African Americans – Colson Whitehead for The Underground Railroad (see NDG’s review here), Sweat by Lynn Nottage and for poetry Tyehimba Jess.

 LETTERS, DRAMA & MUSIC